Human parainfluenza virus infection remodels the host cell glycome

 Abstract

 Human parainfluenza virus type 3 (HPIV-3) remains a major cause of respiratory illness particularly among young children, the elderly and immunocompromised individuals.
 Despite significant efforts in therapeutic discovery research, there is neither an effective antiviral nor a vaccine available against HPIV-3.
 Host cell glycosylation is known to play a pivotal role in virus entry and replication.
-While some host glycan-based cellular receptors for HPIV-3 have been identified, the dynamics of the host-cell glycome upon HPIV-3 infection has never been studied.
+While some host glycan-based cellular receptors for HPIV-3 have been identified, the dynamics of the host glycome upon HPIV-3 infection has never been studied.
 Herein, we report the first mass spectrometry-based study that provides direct insight into the remodelling of the human lung adenocarcinoma cell (A549) glycome upon HPIV-3 infection.
-Our results reveal significant remodelling of host-cell glycome, including increased expression of oligomannose and reduced expression of sialylated complex-type N -glycans.
-In addition, we observed altered O -glycan expression, with upregulation of core 1 and downregulation of core 2 type structures in infected cells compared to mock-infected controls.
-HPIV-3 infection also led to distinct remodelling of glycosphingolipid glycans.
-Together, these findings present the first evidence that HPIV-3 infection alters host-cell glycome, offering new insights into the virus’ impact on host-cellular processes.
+In this study we observed that HPIV-3 infection led to significant host-cell glycome changes in both oligomannose and sialylated complex-type N- glycans.
+Moreover, notable changes were also observed in both core 1 and core 2 type O- glycans, along with distinct glycosphingolipid remodelling in infected cells compared to their mock-infected counterparts.
+Our study presents the first evidence that hPIV-3 infection alters host-cell glycome, offering new insights into the virus’s impact on host cellular processes.

 Article activity feed